Zile995/booster-um/config/CONFIG.md

 * `efistub` manages EFI entries.
 If enabled, `booster-um` will create a new EFI entry.
 If it is not specified, its value is set to `false`

-* `low_memory` is an option that prevents high memory usage.
+* `low_memory` is an option that prevents high memory usage, especially when fallback images are generated.
 Instead of generating initramfs in parallel, booster-um will generate initramfs one by one.
 This is certainly slower, but takes up less memory.
 If it is not specified, its value is set to `false`

 * `enable_splash` is an option that enables splash screen.
 If you want to disable splash for **all specified or unspecified** kernels under `kernel_config` node, set it to `false`.
 By default this option is enabled and `/usr/share/systemd/bootctl/splash-arch.bmp` splash will be used (you can change it with `default_splash` option under `kernel_config` node)